Oh, Doctor Beeching!: Main cast

 Wilfred Schumann (Paul Aspden, credited as Paul Aspen) Porter – Ethel's son.
 Most of the time he comes across as extremely stupid.
 He is often verbally abused and hit around the head by Jack.
 Wilfred joins the Army in one episode so as to allow Ethel to elope with her new American airmen boyfriend, but she ends the relationship.
 Wilfred was born in 1946, making him 17.

 Gloria Skinner (Lindsay Grimshaw) – Jack and May's daughter.
 A rebellious teenager, very fond of short skirts and the company of older men.
 Jack is over-protective and will let no man in the station take Gloria out.
 Gloria was born in February 1945, making her 18.

 Percy (Terry John) Guard – the main station flirt.
 He flirts with every woman he comes into contact with, except Vera.
 But he seems to prefer Amy above others: he takes her out on several dates during the series, often leaving Ethel in the lurch.
-We learn in Episode 14 that he keeps promising to take Ethel out, but never does.
+It is said in Episode 14 that he keeps promising to take Ethel out, but never does.

-Arnold Thomas (Ivor Roberts) Train Driver – An older train-driver.
+Arnold Thomas (Ivor Roberts) Train Driver – An older train driver.
 He is the star of the penultimate episode, where he goes to great lengths to make sure he is not sacked.
 He has a wife called Jessica, who appears to be forgetful.
 He alludes to her in almost every episode, but she only appears briefly in an uncredited role in Episode 13.
 The actress was Ivor Roberts' real life wife also.

-Ralph (Perry Benson) Fireman and Trainee Driver – Works with Arnold – the two often engage in comic banter.
+Ralph (Perry Benson) Fireman and Trainee Driver – Ralph works with Arnold and the two often engage in comic banter.
 Ralph can be as daft as Wilfred and is slow at learning to drive – but he drives the train perfectly in the final episode.
 One episode centres around him – in Episode 14 he threatens to go on strike.
 It is also revealed that he has a crush on Gloria.

 Amy (Tara Daniels), best school friend of Gloria's, she appears in most of the episodes.
 She is often the object of Percy's desires.

 Mr Orkindale (Richard Spendlove) District Inspector – Senior to Parkin, calls staff by Christian names and fancies May.
 Dislikes Mr Parkin as much as everyone else and in Episode 17 cheats him out of a place on the bowls club outing just so he can have a few extra drinks.

 Guest appearances

 Other actors who had previously collaborated with David Croft made guest appearances in the series.
 Former Hi-de-Hi! regular Felix Bowness made a number of appearances as relief train guard Bernie Bleasdale.
 Windsor Davies appeared in the final episode as the mayor of Clumberfield, when the station staff re-enacted the station's opening for its 100th anniversary.
-James Pertwee, son of the actor Bill Pertwee, made an appearance as a photographer in this final episode also.
+James Pertwee, son of the actor Bill Pertwee, also made an appearance as a photographer in this final episode.
 Sally Grace appeared in Episode 7 as Mr Parkin's fiancée, Edna.
 Hugh Lloyd made an appearance in one episode as a chauffeur.